TOP

 • How often do you spend time with friends?
 How often do you relax on your own?

-Discover their motivations.
+Discover the au pair’s motivations.

-Learn about their experience.
+Learn about past experience.

 From there, you can ask the more typical questions about childcare experience.
 Try to avoid yes and no answers, opting for descriptive questions instead.
 Not only will this provide richer information, it will also give you a better idea of your au pair’s English abilities.